carpentries/instructor-training/_episodes/02-novice.md

 > ## Other Kinds of Formative Assessment
 >
-> Describe another kind of formative assessment you have seen or used
+> In the Etherpad, describe another kind of formative assessment you have seen or used
 > and explain how it helps both the instructor and the learner figure out
 > where they are and what they need to do next.
+>
+> This discussion should take about 5 minutes.
 {: .discussion}

 [amazon-babt]: http://www.amazon.com/Building-Better-Teacher-Teaching-Everyone/dp/0393081591